The Morris Federation is an association of self-governing morris teams, which aims to:

 Being a federation, much reliance is placed upon membership participation in order for it to function fully.
 Sides are invited to host events, and all members of The Morris Federation are encouraged to submit items for publication in the newsletter and to help in the task of furnishing the library and archives with material.

 Find out more about the benefits of becoming a member.

->

-> The Joint Morris Organisations (JMO)
+The Joint Morris Organisation (JMO)

->

-> The Morris Federation is one of three organisations in the UK that supports morris and traditional dance teams.
-We come together as the Joint Morris Organisations (JMO) to discuss issues that affect all of our members, including access to both public liability and personal insurance cover.
+The Morris Federation is one of three organisations in the UK that supports morris and traditional dance teams.
+We come together as the Joint Morris Organisation (JMO) to discuss issues that affect all of our members, including access to both public liability and personal insurance cover.
 The other two morris organisations are:

->

-> The Morris Ring
+The Morris Ring

 The Morris Ring was formed over 80 years ago to encourage the performance of the Morris, to maintain its traditions and to preserve its history; to bring into contact all the Men’s Morris Clubs or Teams.
 In 2018 the Morris Ring voted to change their constitution to allow membership from sides of all genders and is now an association of 180 Morris, Sword and Mummers Clubs and Teams.